THIS IS A DEMO STORE, YOU WON'T BE CHARGED. U:Test P:funkytest111@

 The static homepage will hold customisation options for each language of the theme, make sure You have a page published, then go to Settings -> reading settings -> Use static homepage

-You can omit the posts page and leave it empty (f.e. /blog/) from the reading settings as the theme will render a default /blog/ page automatically.
+You need also to set the posts page (and leave it at /blog/ slug) from the reading settings and the theme will render a default /blog/ page automatically with the top section editable.

 To work properly the theme needs a static homepage set for each language.
 Make sure You set them before trying anything.